crespohector/welcome-to-mod-7/README.md

 ## Feature Reviews

 Requesting Feature Reviews will begin on Monday of the second week of capstone development (W22D1) and go through until the end of Wednesday (W22D3).
-There are no requirements associated with requesting a Feature Review but it is ideal that your project is nearly completed so we can point out as many bugs/corrections that will help prepare you for the final grading when projects are due.
+Ideally, your project should be nearly completed before submitting a feature review so we can point out as many bugs/corrections that will help prepare you for the final grading when projects are due.
 You can reach out to your project manager when your project is ready for a feature review.
 After receiving your Feature Review, your priority should be fixing any bugs listed in the bug chart.

 **Note that Wednesday is the final day to request a Feature Review.**